Anthony West (motorcyclist): Return to 250cc

 In the 2003 and 2004 seasons, West rode for the Italian Abruzzo Racing team, running a privateer Aprilia both years.
 2003 was the more successful of the years, he won a race and achieved three additional podium places.

-2005 was supposed to be his big break, but a factory deal with KTM saw him miss three quarters of the season due to a lack of development and several mechanical failures.
+2005 was supposed to be West's big break, but a factory deal with KTM saw him miss three quarters of the season due to a lack of development and several mechanical failures.
 However, West rode the KTM to a podium place on debut, placing second in the rain soaked British Grand Prix at Donington Park.

-Early in the 2007 season, he rode in the 250cc World Championship on a semi-factory, LE Aprilia run by Matteoni Racing.
+Early in the 2007 season, West rode in the 250cc World Championship on a semi-factory, LE Aprilia run by Matteoni Racing.
 A disappointing start to the season saw West unable to match the times he set on the Kiefer Bos bike in 2006, with a best result of ninth after the fourth round of seventeen, leading him to quit the team.

 However, West enjoyed more success when, at the Monza round of the 2007 World Supersport Championship, he rode through the field from 18th on the grid to finish 3rd, while substituting for injured compatriot Kevin Curtain on his first visit to the track, on his first race aboard the Yamaha.
 Then, in the following World Supersport round at the historic Silverstone circuit, West secured victory in a wet race.
 He repeated this feat again at Misano.
 He finished the championship in ninth place, despite only contesting three of the thirteen rounds.